 Accessing the Markers List

-Program name
+Program or channel name

 Created by (user)